stevenknowswhy/AI-Daily-Assistant/README.md

 - Check TypeScript errors: `npm run build:check`
 - Verify all dependencies are in `dependencies` not `devDependencies`
 - Ensure environment variables are properly prefixed

+##### Function Runtimes Error

+If you see "Function Runtimes must have a valid version":

+- **Remove any `vercel.json` file** - Vercel auto-detects Vite projects
+- Ensure Framework Preset is set to "Vite" in Vercel dashboard
+- Let Vercel use default configuration for Vite projects

 ##### OAuth Issues